LDAP Auth Module

 The LDAP URL uses the format

-Use this setting when your LDAP service requires a trusted certificate to establish a connection to another service.
+You should only need to use this setting when your LDAP service requires client SSL authentication.
 This list displays only keystores that have been imported into YouTrack.
-For more information, see SSL Keystores.
+For more information, see SSL Keys.

 Determines which account is used for the LDAP bind request.
 For more information, see Bind Account Options.